Simon-U/Opinion-Mining/README.md

-# Topic Analysis
+# Review analysis to find potential improvement for customer satisfacition

-In the following notebook the first steps to evaluate a Latent Dirichlet allocation model are performed.
+In the following notebook the TripAdvisor dataset with hotel reviews will be analysed.
+The idea is to find improvement potentials for the hotels to increase customer satisfaction.
+Latent Dirichlet Allocation (LDA) is used to find the relevant topics and the rating to verify if the topic is negative.

-In this case latent topics for Tripadvisor reviews are modeled.
-The coherence measure is used to find the optimal parametrisation of the model.
+Two approaches are used to find the optimal model.

+1. First the LDA is used on the whole dataset.
+2. Second LDA is used only on the negative reviews.

+Reason is the hypothesis that the positive reviews are written more general and therefore introducing noise to the topics.
+Furthermore, the algorithm should be less likely to choose a topic with a high probability.

 This model then can be used to find the topics of negative reviews which might have leads to improve the service or lead to reviews which should be answered by the customer service.
 This logic could also be applied to other areas to find latent topics in the text and improve customer satisfaction.

 The relevant files are LDA.ipynb and LDA_preprocessing.py.

 The other files are experiments to implement further features at a later point of time.